SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 ## Concept

-A tree where every node has two child nodes (at the most)
+A tree where every node has maximum two child nodes

 <details>